-New construction and Substantial Improvement of any residential structure shall have the lowest floor (including basement) elevated to one foot above the base flood elevation.
+New construction and Substantial Improvement of any residential structure shall have the lowest floor (including basement), electrical, heating, ventilation, plumbing, and air conditioning equipment and other service facilities (including ductwork), elevated to one foot above the base flood elevation.
 Upon completion of the structure, the elevation of the lowest floor, including basement, shall be certified by a registered Colorado Professional Engineer, architect, or land surveyor.
 Such certification shall be submitted to the Floodplain Administrator.